kylebakerio/optilistic-wk3/README.md

 # excuses
+oct 19:
+alright, should be acceptable. deployed functional front end.
+I encourage you to play with the deployed front end to test the contract, but if you find a mistake, there's a good change the bug is in the front end, not the contract--be sure to confirm your finding by writing a test in the test code against the contract directly.

 oct 18 2021:
-Lost half of project time to moving, traveling, working.
+Lost half of project time to moving, traveling, working, got permission to finish over weekend instead.
 Code is messy right now.
 Front end portion is not added.
 Tests are passing, requirements are met (including optional requirement for slippage check), but just barely.

-Planning to clean up / add front end tonight.

-# deployed ICO front end, which will have LP/swap added to it later (this evening hopefully):
+# deployed ICO front end
-https://spctoken.surge.sh
+works with rinkeby eth
-tested with metamask connected to rinkeby.
+only tested with metamask wallet https://spctoken.surge.sh tested with metamask connected to rinkeby.